 The Logitech G613's compatibility options are excellent.
 All alphanumerical keys work on pretty much every platform, but a few keys won't work on Apple OS.
 On Linux and Android, each key works, but you won't be able to download G HUB, so you won't be able to customize your keyboard to your preference.

-The Logitech G613 is a well-rounded mechanical gaming keyboard, but isn't quite on par with its competitors.
+The Logitech G613 is a well-rounded mechanical gaming keyboard but isn't quite on par with its competitors.
 It's quite disappointing to see that this gaming keyboard doesn't offer backlighting, but some people may prefer this.
 Also, the Romer-G switches might feel a bit mushy since they don't offer a tactile bump like competing switches like the Cherry MX Brown.
 Additionally, the wrist rest is non-detachable, but on the upside, the keyboard is wireless.
+For other options, check out our recommendations for the best gaming keyboards, the best mechanical keyboards, and the best wireless keyboards.

 The Logitech G915 LIGHTSPEED is better than the Logitech G613 LIGHTSPEED.
 It feels better built, and also features RGB backlighting, which is great if you play games in the dark.
 While the G915 has two incline settings, the G613 only has one, but comes with a non-detachable wrist rest.
 The G915's GL Tactile switches feel fairly similar to the Romer-G tactile switches.
 They feel a bit heavier, but their total travel distance is noticeably shorter.